Djongov/PHP-IIS-Log-parser/README.md

 ## Privacy
 Code of the praser is public.
 It doesn't retain the file.
 It get's deleted once the upload is completed.

+## Library used
+Chart.js for charts and DataTables for displaying the log in a filterable table
 ## Licensing
 MIT - See License file